shaeka/Gemini-Chatbot/README.md

-# Gemini-Chatbot
+# Gemini-Project
-Create a streamlit app that uses Gemini AI API in a chatbot interface.
+- Create a streamlit app that uses Gemini AI API in a chatbot interface.
+- Create a text summerization app